Jersey Office of the Information Commissioner – Data Protection Statement

 What this Statement covers

-This data protection Statement (the “Statement”) sets out the privacy practices relevant to the Jersey Data Protection Authority (including the Jersey Office of the Information Commissioner (“JOIC”)) who has day-to-day responsibility for carrying out the Authority’s functions (the “Authority”).
-It explains how information is collected, how it is used, your rights and what controls you have.
+This data protection statement explains the privacy practices of the Jersey Data Protection Authority (including the Jersey Office of the Information Commissioner, “JOIC”).
+It covers how information is collected, how it is used, your rights, and what controls you have.
 In particular:

-• What information the Authority may collect about you and when;
+• what information we may collect and when;

 Identity of the data controller

-Our postal address: Jersey Office of the Information Commissioner, 2nd Floor, 5 Castle Street, St Helier Jersey, JE2 3BT
+2nd Floor, 5 Castle Street, St Helier, Jersey, JE2 3BT

 The Data Protection Officer (DPO)